IPC's members represent a geographically diverse set of leaders and experts in agricultural trade policy.

 Former CEO Bunge North America

 IPC Member since 2006.

 Carl Hausmann has more than thirty years of experience in the agribusiness and food industry.
-Formerly the managing director of global government and corporate affairs for Bunge Limited, Mr. Hausmann joined the company in 2002 when Bunge acquired a majority stake in Cereol S.A.
-He served as CEO of Bunge Europe and Bunge North America.
+Formerly the CEO of Bunge North America, Mr. Hausmann joined the company in 2002 when Bunge acquired a majority stake in Cereol S.A.
+He has served also as CEO of Bunge Europe.
 Mr. Hausmann began his career in the industry in 1978 at Continental Grain and has since worked in South America, Europe, Africa and North America.

-Mr. Hausmann previously served as Vice Chair of the International Policy Council for Food and Agricultural Trade and is currently the Vice Chair of the Consultative Group of International Agricultural Research (CGIAR).
+Mr. Hausmann previously served as the Vice Chair of the Consortium Board of the Consultative Group of International Agricultural Research (CGIAR).
 He is also a past president of Fediol, the European association of oilseed crushers.
 Mr. Hausmann received a bachelor’s degree in business from Boston College and an M.B.A from INSEAD.